I help high-achieving students turn their experiences into meaningful college essays.

-Want to dive deeper into my approach?
-Below are some of the most-read articles I’ve written on what makes a great college essay — and how to avoid the common traps.
+Want to go deeper into this approach?
+Below are some of the most-read articles I’ve written on what makes a strong college essay — and why even smart students often get stuck.

 My approach to coaching isn’t gimmicky — it’s thoughtful, honest, and built around helping you sound like yourself (at your best).